-112 The ERA will only use the Word version of the report to extract information to prepare internal ERA documents; the word version will not circulate outside the ERA.
+112 The ERA will only use the Word version of the report to extract information to prepare internal ERA documents; as well as a PDF version of the report for publication on the ERA website.
+The ERA the word version will not circulate the Word version-outside the ERA.
 The PDF version of the report will be used for publication on the ERA website and for provision to the Minister.

-113 The ERA will redact the signature before publication of the report on the ERA website.
+The ERA will redact the signature before publication of the report on the ERA website.